WICG/nav-speculation/browsing-context.md

 Prerendered content needs to strike a delicate balance, of doing enough rendering to be useful, but not actually displaying any pixels on the user's screen.
 As such, we want developers to avoid performing expensive work which is not beneficial while being prerendered.
 And ideally, doing this should require minimal additional coding by the developer of the page being prerendered.

 Generally speaking, our plan is to treat content as if it were in a "background tab": it will still perform layout, using (for [privacy and simplicity reasons](#communications-channels-that-are-blocked)) the creation-time size of the referring page as the viewport.
-Rendering APIs which communicate visibility information, such as [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) or the [`loading` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading), will indicate that no content is in the viewport.
-(TODO is this right, or should the initial screenful be counted as in the viewport?
-How does it compare to background tabs?)
+Rendering APIs which communicate visibility information, such as [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) or the [`loading` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading), will indicate visibility based on the creation-time viewport.

 ## CSP integration